Why can't I post a yard sale, real estate or other temporary sign along streets and roads?

 Why as a business do I have to use Rumpke?

-The City of Florence puts out to bid an exclusive franchise to collect, transport and dispose of all solid waste in City limits.
+The City of Florence puts out to bid an exclusive franchise to collect, transport and dispose of all solid waste and recycling in City limits.
 This process locks in long term competitive rates for the customer and decreases traffic and wear and tear on City streets from refuse trucks.
 This also allows the City to get involved with any service problems and ensure a satisfactory result is obtained.

 Can the City of Florence establish a handicap parking space on the street in front of a home?